auxghlann/afi-uffun/README.md

 *Every second counts.*

 ## Domain: Intelligent Systems and Data
-UFFUN is an AI-powered emergency response and call management platform built for the Philippine context, where callers often face too many local hotline numbers and unclear routing paths during emergencies.
+UFFUN is an AI-powered emergency response and call management platform built for the Philippine context, especially in rural areas, where callers often face too many local hotline numbers.

 ## Problem We Addressed

 In many Philippine areas, especially outside major cities, emergency response can be delayed because:
-- people do not memorize the correct hotline for their exact location,
+- people do not memorize the correct hotline for their exact location.

-- calls may be redirected manually before reaching the proper responder,
-- dispatch centers receive incomplete or unclear emergency details.
+For a  person in a panic, recall is almost impossible.

 Even with a national hotline (`911`), coverage and responsiveness can vary by location.
+Most rural areas remain effectively disconnected from the national hotline.

 In time-critical situations, every second matters.

 ## Our Solution